DIY Cutlery Bag

 Today I am going to share with you a great handy cutlery bag, perfect for picnics or taking to work for a lovely salad lunch.
 The cutlery bag is super easy to make, using a former shower curtain (or you could use PUL fabric) to line the inside.

-Body image and women – a complex area.
-So many factors influence how we feel about our body shape, dependent upon which continent you live in, how your are brought up, self esteem, I could go on and on.
+Body image and women is a complex area.
+So many factors influence how we feel about our body shape, dependent upon which continent you live in, how you are brought up, self-esteem, I could go on and on.
 I am conscious that my relationship with energy and sugar in the last couple of years has not been healthy.
 For over a year I have been thinking about joining some form of diet club.
-There are lots of schools of thoughts about healthy relationship with food, with many believing that diet clubs do not work in the long term.
-Personally I respond well to the accountability of weighing into someone.
-The focus helps me address my desire for sugar based snacks.
+There are lots of schools of thoughts about the healthy relationship with food, with many believing that diet clubs do not work in the long term.
+Personally, I respond well to the accountability of weighing into someone.
+The focus helps me address my desire for sugar-based snacks.

 I have experimented with several ways to gain my image of a knife and fork on fabric, not that hard one would think?!
 First up I painted cutlery with fabric paint and tried to print onto the fabric, not that easy as cutlery is generally curved.
 I tried to curve the fabric round the cutlery but the print was far from precise.

 Next up I created a stencil from an old plastic wallet and sponge painted through – as you can see the paint spread.

 My favoured option, printing onto freezer paper.
 If you would like to make your own you can find the templates here.

 Personally I am rather passionate about bag making – if you are new to bag making I have the perfect Beginners Bag Making Course for you which covers so many essential skills for bag making, and includes many free bag tutorials.